benhosmer/getting-started-with-saltstack/Chapter_3_Configuration_Management.md

 With the

     base:
       '*':
         - users

 we've ensured _every_ machine has the `users` state applied to it.
-This let's us create and maintain one `users` state and apply it to multiple machines without changing it.
+This let's us create and maintain one `users` state and apply it to multiple machines without any additional changes.

 Next, the `'webserver.dev'` minion gets the `nginx` state applied to it.
 This targets the _minion_ by its id, `webserver.dev`.
 Finally, we can apply the `mysql` state to the `db.dev` minion.

+*@TODO*
+- Explain using `highstate` now that we have a top file
+- Explain using `test=True` to ensure everything works as expected

+## Pillars
+*Placeholder for Pillar Section*

+## Troubleshooting
+*Placeholder for tips for troubleshooting*
+- `salt-call state.show_sls mystate`
+- `salt-call state.show_highstate`
+- Explain using `--log-level debug`